-Are you ready to develop a dynamic national litigation practice in a thriving and livable metropolitan area with the Rocky Mountains in view of your office and your backyard?
-Then Denver-based Wheeler Trigg O'Donnell is where you want to be.
+If you are ready to develop a dynamic national litigation practice serving sophisticated clients from a thriving city, then Denver-based Wheeler Trigg O'Donnell is where you want to be.

-With its national litigation practice, WTO offers lawyers with outstanding academic records, experience, and a passion for trial advocacy the opportunity to work one-on-one with some of the nation's most tested trial lawyers – thereby developing their skills and experience through hard work, a keen sense of purpose, and extensive on-the-job training.
-If you meet these criteria and seek this level of trial practice, we think you won't find a better law firm to join than WTO.
+WTO offers lawyers with a passion for trial advocacy the opportunity to work one-on-one with some of the nation's most experienced trial and appellate lawyers.
+WTO associates develop their skills through hard work, a keen sense of purpose, and extensive on-the-job training.
+If you seek this level of trial and litigation practice, you won't find a better law firm to join than WTO.

-Because each associate we hire has the opportunity to become a partner of the firm eventually, we are highly selective at the outset.
-The following attributes are preferred, but not absolute, for our ideal candidates:
+Because we believe each associate we hire has the potential to become a partner, we are highly selective at the outset.

-- a passion for litigation and a drive to become a top-notch trial lawyer;
+- A passion for litigation and a drive to become an exceptional trial lawyer;

 There are no specific billable-hours requirements.
 Hours worked are dictated by the firm's volume of work, our ethical obligations to our clients, and our personal and collective determination to produce the finest legal work in the country.